amelmgn/docs/doc_example.md

 You can create custom filters to display items that fulfill certain criteria.

-Click on :icon{name="material-symbols:filter-list"} at the top of the page to create a filter.
+Click on "filter-list" at the top of the page to create a filter.
 You can then select a field to filter by and click on the criterion to tweak what should pass for that item to be filtered.

 ### And / Or Groups